logo

 Impact: Bypass Protection Mechanism, Read Application Data

-Notes: The most common attack performed with cross-site scripting involves the disclosure of information stored in user cookies.
-Typically, a malicious user will craft a client-side script, which -- when parsed by a web browser -- performs some activity (such as sending all site cookies to a given E-mail address).
+Notes: The most common attack performed with cross-site scripting involves the disclosure of private information stored in user cookies, such as session information.
+Typically, a malicious user will craft a client-side script, which -- when parsed by a web browser -- performs some activity on behalf of the victim to an attacker-controlled system (such as sending all site cookies to a given E-mail address).
+This could be especially dangerous to the site if the victim has administrator privileges to manage that site.
 This script will be loaded and run by each user visiting the web site.
 Since the site requesting to run the script has access to the cookies in question, the malicious script does also.

 Scope: Integrity, Confidentiality, Availability